 - Create more employment opportunities to continue attracting a diverse residential population.

-- Leverage existing robust employment anchors such as University of Incarnate Word, San Antonio College, and Methodist Hospital.
+- Leverage existing robust employment anchors such as University of Incarnate Word, San Antonio College, and Metropolitan Methodist Hospital.

 - Cultivate target markets related to arts, culture, entertainment, technology, and wellness.

 - Integrate nature and green space throughout the Midtown Area, using creek-side trails (e.g., along San Pedro Springs Creek), Latin American-inspired plazas with vegetation, park-like streets, or other innovative spaces that include nature.

 - Sustain large canopy trees and mature landscaping as defining features of the Midtown Area’s neighborhoods.

 Goal 9: Promote Health and Sustainability

 - Improve access to affordable, healthy foods.